Kurral/Kurralv3/README.md

 - Testing or upgrading agents → **Deterministic Agent Testing**
 - Want a hands-on demo in <5 minutes → **Project Generator**

+**Kurral** is a powerful open-source testing and replay framework that brings control and reliability to AI agent development.
 Kurral is framework-agnostic and operates at the execution and protocol layer.
 LangChain support is provided as a convenience, not a requirement.

-Templates are reference agent implementations, not framework requirements.
-They demonstrate correct Kurral integration patterns and are intended to be modified or replaced.

 ---